yousefalatari/ma1sd/docs/getting-started.md

 ---

-If you would like a more fully integrated setup out of the box, the [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) project provides a turn-key full-stack solution, including LDAP and the various mxisd features enabled and ready.
+If you would like a more fully integrated setup out of the box, the [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) project provides a turn-key full-stack solution, including LDAP and the various ma1sd features enabled and ready.
-We work closely with the project owner so the latest mxisd version is always supported.
+We work closely with the project owner so the latest ma1sd version is always supported.

 If you choose to use it, this Getting Started guide is not applicable - See the project documentation.
 You may then directly go to the [Next steps](#next-steps).